wuqixiaobai/wpsso-plm/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
 	* WPSSO PLM adds Open Graph and Schema meta tags to webpage headers.
-The WPSSO JSON (Pro version) extension can work in combination with WPSSO PLM and add Schema Place or LocalBusiness JSON-LD to webpage headers.
+The WPSSO JSON (Pro version) extension can work in combination with WPSSO PLM to add Schema Place or LocalBusiness JSON-LD to webpage headers.

 == Upgrade Notice ==

-= 2.0.0-rc1 =
+= 2.0.0-1 =

-(2016/04/26) Complete re-write of the WPSSO PLM extension.
-Features Pinterest Rich Pin / Schema Place, Facebook / Open Graph Location, and Schema Local Business settings.
+(2016/04/27) New Schema Local Business settings with open / closing hours, seasonal dates, food establishment menu URL, and if it accepts reservations.